 At the Stockton Workers’ Compensation Attorneys, P.C., our attorneys are often asked the question.
 What type of medical treatment are you entitled to for a work-related injury?
-In the case of work-related injury or illness, you’re entitled to all medical care that is reasonably needed to cure or relieve you from the effects of an injury.
-So generally speaking, you are entitled to all medical care that is reasonably required to cure or relieve you from the effects of an injury or illness.
+In the case of work-related injury or illness, you’re entitled to all medical care reasonably needed to cure or relieve you from the effects of an injury.
+So, generally speaking, you are entitled to all medical care reasonably required to cure or relieve you from the effects of an injury or illness.
 However, what is considered “reasonably required to cure you of the effects of an injury or illness” is a major dispute in constant litigation that our attorneys deal with regularly.

 Please click here to view the video.

 Factors Required for Work-Related Injury or Illness Medical Treatment

 This issue boils down to two significant factors.

 1. It has to be an evidence-based need.

 2. The treatment must be recognized as a national standard, sometimes called the Medical Treatment Utilization Schedule.

 So, if the need for medical care is evidence-based and fits within that schedule, you’re entitled to it.
 To receive it, your treating doctor must fill out a request for authorization to walk through why it’s evidence-based and fits within the schedule.
 If they do that correctly, you should be entitled to that care.
 Within that scope, consideration can include everything from over-the-counter medicines to pharmaceutical medicines and surgery.
 It also includes physical therapy and chiropractic care up to certain limitations.
 Besides standard medical care, people need to realize that if they sustain a severe injury, that requires in-home nursing care.
 Then in-home care services can sometimes be an element of that medical care.
 Another essential aspect of reasonable care is that the insurance company must pay transportation expenses relative to your care.
 However, these transportation expenses must be within appropriate standards.